AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion/ingest-aep-segments.md

 ---
 # Ingest Adobe Experience Platform audiences into Adobe Customer Journey Analytics

-This use case explores an interim, manual way of bringing Adobe Experience Platform (Adobe Experience Platform) audiences into Customer Journey Analytics.
-These audiences might have been created in the Adobe Experience Platform Segment Builder, or Adobe Audience Manager, or other tools, and are stored in Real-time Customer Profile (RTCP).
-The audiences consist of a set of Profile IDs, along with any applicable attributes/events/etc. and we want to bring them into Customer Journey Analytics Workspace for analysis.
+This use case explores an interim solution to ingested Experience Platform audiences into Customer Journey Analytics.
+These audiences might have been created in the Experience Platform Segment Builder, or Adobe Audience Manager, or other tools, and are stored in Real-time Customer Profile .
+The audiences consist of a set of Profile IDs, along with any applicable attributes, events, and more.
+And you want to bring that audience data into Customer Journey Analytics Workspace for further analysis analysis.

 ## Prerequisites